liquity/bold/README.md

 **Conclusion**

 Ultimately, no measures have been implemented in the protocol directly, so the protocol may end up with some bad debt in the case of a branch shut down.
-In case of bad debt, there is a theoretical possibility that BOLD supply may be reduced by either users accidentally burning BOLD or that borrower's interest could be directed by governance to burn BOLD, which would restore its backing.
+Here there is a theoretical possibility that the BOLD supply may be reduced by either users accidentally burning BOLD, or that borrower's interest on that branch could be directed by governance to burn BOLD, which would restore its backing over time.

 ### 11 - Inaccurate calculation of average branch interest rate